 Cayla is a graduate from Culpeper County High School and has career aspirations of becoming a Licensed Veterinary Technician in the near future.
 In her free time Cayla enjoys swimming and spending time with her family and friends.
 She currently lives in Culpeper with her husband, grandma and “Ace” her pup.

 Emily is originally from PA but now lives in Fauquier County where her love for animals started.
 She is always rescuing wild life animals and has a big passion of reptiles.
 Her current love of animals and extensive background in customer service is what led her to join our practice.
 Emily enjoys gardening, arts and crafts, exercising, yoga and being outside hiking and swimming and spending time with her dog “Indie” and her 2 cats.

-Rachel lives a few foothills away from CCVC on ten acres with her parents, two sisters, and four of her five brothers.
-She is particularly fond of animals, and loves her family’s twenty-two pets; Quinque, Megan, Ruby, Phoebe, Copper, Rascal, Merry, Bucky, Buddy, Cookie, Freckles, Speckles, Silver, Sunny, Sally, Penny, Muffy, Wiggun, Big Graygun, Little Graygun, Keet, and Tet.
-She is currently a student at NVCC and LFCC.
+Rachel lives a few foothills away from CCVC on ten acres with her parents, two sisters, and three of her five brothers.
+She is particularly fond of animals, and loves her family’s twenty-eight pets; Quinque, Megan, Ruby, Phoebe, Copper, Rascal, Merry, Bucky, S’more, Cookie, Freckles, Speckles, Silver, Sunny, Sally, Penny, Muffy, Wiggun, Big Graygun, Keet, Jed, Jarry, Josiah, Jeordie, Milly, Mabel, Chiquita, and Dave.
+She is currently a student at IUE, pursuing a BS in Mathematics.

 Sir William Pi